seanlerner/tovgdb/README.md

 ## Status

-The TOVGDB is currently in development with the goal of launching in September, 2016.
+The TOVGDB is currently in development with a launch date set for September, 2016.

 ## Setting up a Videogame Database in your city